as

 Announcements

-Vega private NPM packages moving to public registry
+Vega private NPM packages moving to the public registry

-We migrated the Vega NPM packages from our private registry to the public NPM registry, transitioning from the @amzn to @amazon-devices namespace.
-This change eliminates token requirements and simplifies development.
+The Vega NPM packages migrated from our private registry to the public NPM registry, transitioning from the @amzn to @amazon-devices namespace.
+This change removes token requirements and simplifies development.

 Key Benefits for the move

-• Simplified development: Developers no longer need to configure .npmrc tokens for Vega development.
+• Simplified development: Developers don't need to configure .npmrc tokens for Vega development.

 • Improved library accessibility: Our SDK is more easily accessible through the public registry.

-• Streamlined namespaces: While there will be a temporary period of dual namespace use, we plan to sunset @amzn for external use.
+• Streamlined namespaces: There is a temporary period of dual namespace use, but @amzn will sunset for external use.

 Our sample apps have begun moving to Amazon’s Github space for direct download to be accessible without the need for access tokens.